Bali vs Lombok: An Honest Comparison

 • Dive at fascinating sites

-• Stay at luxury hotels, cute rural villas, cozy homestays, and backpackers’ hostels
+• Stay at luxury hotels, cute rural villas, cozy homestays, or backpackers’ hostels

 • Refresh at countless waterfalls